dalemoncayo/firebase-cloud-function-post-api/README.md

-# Firebase Cloud Function for Managing Posts
+# Firebase Cloud Function for Managing post

-This Firebase Cloud Function provides an API to manage posts.
+This Firebase Cloud Function provides an API to manage post.

 ## Prerequisites